PS-3, due Oct 21

 that is under a given position, I can progress in increasing order

-through the ArrayList
+through the ArrayList.

-class also has an instance variable that
+My Drawing class also has an instance variable that

 records the current default color.